goleador/CSC317/assignments/assignment-2/README.md

     - Overall organization (10%)
     - Extra Credit: Extra curricular section (+5%)

-## Submission Guidelines
-- Submit each part by its respective due date
-- Include all HTML files and assets (images, media files)
-- Provide a README.txt file with:
-    - Your name and student ID
-    - Part number being submitted
-    - List of files included
-    - Any special viewing instructions

 ## Technical Requirements
 - Use HTML5 only (no CSS frameworks or JavaScript)
 - Follow proper HTML semantics
 - Ensure all images have alt text
-- Maintain clean, well-commented code
+- Maintain clean, well-commented code where needed
 - Validate HTML using W3C Validator

 ## Resources